Why Island Peak punishes underprepared climbers

 Does an Island Peak plan need to be personalised to me?

 Yes, in five specific ways: your starting fitness, your trip start date (where the taper lands), the progressive pack weight build, one 8-10 hour rehearsal day placed 4-6 weeks out, and the descent eccentric load calibrated to 1100m (3,600 ft) of mixed-terrain descent on tired legs after rappelling the fixed-rope headwall.
-A static plan does not adapt to the weeks you missed.
-An adaptive plan that knows your data and your trip date can re-shape the build.

 Can I train for Island Peak with a full-time job?